Hoiio/company-directory/README.md

 - Replace `appId` and `accessToken` with yours
 - Replace `appSpotUrl` with yours
-- Change the number of digits that each extension has
+- Change the number of digits that each extension has (Optional)

 In `/war/WEB-INF/appengine-web.xml`